James Hope (Ireland): Irish Volunteer

 In the wake of the American Revolution, Hope joined the Roughfort Corps of the Irish Volunteers.
 By his own account, his "connection with politics began in the ranks of the Volunteers": they were "the means of breaking the first link in the penal chain".
 He identified the source of the country's poverty and distress.As a people, we were excluded from any share in framing the laws by which we were governed ...
 By force the poor were subdued and dispossessed of their interests in the soil; by fiction, the titles of the spoilers were established; and by fraud on the productive industry of future generations, the usurpation was continued.

-In the Belfast Volunteer Review in 1792, marking the third anniversary of the fall of the Bastille, Hope paraded not with his Roughfort Corps but with 180 green-cockaded civilians from Carmoney and Templepatrick (common people who may not have been able to afford the costs of equipping themselves for the Volunteer ranks).
+In the Belfast Volunteer Review in 1792, marking the third anniversary of the fall of the Bastille, Hope paraded not with his Roughfort Corps but with 180 green-cockaded civilians from Carnmoney and Templepatrick (common people who may not have been able to afford the costs of equipping themselves for the Volunteer ranks).
 They carried aloft a banner designed by Hope and painted by his brother-in-law with the inscription; "Our Gallic brother was born on the 14th July 1789; alas we are still in embryo.
 Superstitious galaxy.
 The cause of the Irish Bastille; let us unite to destroy it."

 It was in the Volunteers that Hope first met Henry Joy McCracken and Samuel Neilson.
 After the Volunteer movement split on the question of full and immediate Catholic emancipation and was suppressed by the government in 1793, he joined them in the Society of the United Irishmen, albeit with some reservation.
 He "lamented that we should shrink from an open declaration of our views into conspiracy".